university-of-york/research-it-documentation/docs/source/cheatsheet.rst

 .. admonition:: And, by the way...

    You can make up your own admonition too.
+Note the clear line above this one.